-The average duration of a domestic water heater with proper maintenance is 10–12 years.
-Despite the fact that your old water heater isn’t having any concerns, it’s at a greater threat of a damaging leak.
+The average life span of a domestic water heater with proper maintenance is 10–12 years.
+Despite the fact that your water heater isn’t having any concerns, it could be at a greater threat of a damaging leak.

 If you’re not certain of your water heater’s age, inspect the identification sticker on the unit.
 This states the manufacturing date and serial number.